LoudSoundDreams/SongPocket/About.md

 So, tentatively, Songpocket…

 1. Won’t offer multiple ways to do the same action.
 [Monotonous design is better.](https://verbnounenter.net/monotony)
 2. Won’t replace iOS’s Music app.
-This lets it do better what iOS Music doesn’t focus on.
+This lets it do better what the Music app doesn’t focus on.
 (Besides, [there’s no API](https://developer.apple.com/documentation/musickit/musiclibrary) for removing items from the user’s library.)
 3. Won’t show song durations, because I [consider them spoilers](https://en.wikipedia.org/wiki/Hidden_track).
 If this were a music app for everyone, I would add a mode; but it’s not, and [modes are bad](https://spectrum.ieee.org/of-modes-and-men).
 (Settings are modes too.)

 If you want to make different decisions, you can make your own version:

 # Permissions

-You have a Creative Commons [Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0) license for this software.
+You have a Creative Commons [Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/4.0) 4.0 International license for this software.

 That means you can adapt or share it, but when you do so, please…